 The thriving New York Times just published a list of questions being posed by Special Counsel Robert S. Mueller, III.
 What I found particularly interesting was his question about Trump’s intent behind his tweet on May 12, 2017 in which he said: “James Comey better hope that there are no “tapes” of our conversations before he starts leaking to the press!”
-James Comey better hope that there are no "tapes" of our conversations before he starts leaking to the press!
+The question being posed by Mr. Mueller is insightful because it will require Trump to admit to the office of the Special Counsel that he was deliberately attempting to intimidate a party to a Federal investigation.

 Brutal piece by Adam Davidson about the pivotal role that the takedown of Michael Cohen plays in the unraveling of this disastrous presidency.
 The narrative that will become widely understood is that Donald Trump did not sit atop a global empire.
 He was not an intuitive genius and tough guy who created billions of dollars of wealth through fearlessness.
 He had a small, sad operation, mostly run by his two oldest children and Michael Cohen, a lousy lawyer who barely keeps up the pretenses of lawyering and who now faces an avalanche of charges, from taxicab-backed bank fraud to money laundering and campaign-finance violations.